-2. To remove stock:
+2. To remove Stock:

 - A. Place firearm on a clean padded surface which allows you to firmly grasp rifle.
-With a well fitting screwdriver, loosen and remove the takedown screw at the rear of the trigger guard.
-Next loosen and remove the takedown screw in front of the trigger guard. - B. Remove trigger guard and carefully separate stock and action.
-Remove the magazine box from the receiver.
+With a well fitting Torx wrench, loosen and remove the takedown screws at the rear of the magazine well.
+Next loosen and remove the takedown screw in front of the magazine well. - B. Remove the magazine box from the receiver.
+Barrel and Receiver can now be separated from the stock.